bazelbuild/bazel-website/breaking-changes-guide.md

 name of the flag, and a link to the GitHub issue.

 The commit should also update the relevant documentation.
-As the documentation is versioned, it is recommended to update the documentation in the same commit as the code change.
+As the documentation is versioned, we recommend updating the documentation in the same commit as the code change.